Sleemah/Flourish/README.md

     </p>

 Flourish is a data visualization tool that uses AI to create interactive and visually appealing graphs and charts for Small and Medium-sized Enterprises (SMEs).
-It provides an easy-to-use platform for SMEs to talk to your data as chat and generate custom visualizations without the need for specialized technical skills.
+It provides an easy-to-use platform for SMEs to talk to your data as chat and generate custom visualizations without the need for specialized technical skills.<brt>
 <img src="https://g.top4top.io/p_26977kh6f1.png" width="500" height="300">

 <img src="https://k.top4top.io/p_2697wt8s41.png" width="600" height="300">